pozorvlak/linprog_talk/slides.md

 title: Election fever
 build_lists: true

-- We just had an election
+- We're about to have an election
 - [Let's pretend we have PR...]
 - CON expect 239.38 seats
 - er...